bhoumiksundaram/CPP/README.md

 >
 #### C-Style String
 > 1. These are a bit tricky to work with as compared to std::string, they are basically an array of character in which last element of array is a null terminator ('\0')
-> 2. C-Style strings can be declared as follows: char str[10] = "ashish"
+> 2. C-Style strings can be declared as follows: char str[10] = "Hello"
 > 3. Here we need to declare the size of the string+1 for the null terminator character.
 > 4. They're fixed in size, they cannot be allocated more memory once created.(simply they cannot be modified)
 #### std::string